Hair Wraps & Head Scarves for Hair Loss

 Other times, I wanna make a different statement.
 And a piled-up leopard-print turban can speak volumes.

-3. Colour Therapy
+3. Color Therapy

 After living in Hoi An – a town of blues and yellows – for a while, I started matching my wardrobe to its cheerful walls.
 And it wasn’t long until my collection of alopecia head scarves followed suit.